The Twelve Wild Ducks

 Finally, one day, when she was walking through deep woods, she grew tired and fell asleep on a mossy tuft.

 She dreamed that she was walking deeper and deeper into the woods and then came to a little wooden hut, and within the hut she found her brothers.
 Just then she awoke.
-Straight before her she noticed a worn path in the green moss that she hadn't seen before.
+Straight before her she noticed a worn path in the green moss that she hadn't noticed before.
 This path went deeper into the woods, and so she followed it.
 Astonished, she discovered at the end of the path a little hut exactly like the one she had seen in her dream.

-Now when she went inside this hut, there was no one at home, but there were twelve beds, and twelve chairs, and twelve spoons -- in short, a dozen of everything.
+Now when she went inside this hut there was no one at home, but there were twelve beds, and twelve chairs, and twelve spoons -- in short, a dozen of everything.
 When she saw that, her heart leaped, for she could guess at once that it was her brothers who lived there.
 She began to build up the fire.

 Soon she heard something flapping and whirling in the air, and she slipped behind the door.
 Twelve ducks approached the doorway of the little house, but as soon as they crossed the threshold they become young men, each one dressed as a prince.